 If your client isn’t seriously ill, hasn’t discussed this option with you at length, or wants to grant power of attorney to someone you’ve never heard him or her mention, it may be time to ask them why they feel the need to do this.

-There’s a chance that they don’t understand just how much control that gives the person who has power of attorney.
+There’s a chance they don’t understand just how much control that gives the person with power of attorney.
 Or perhaps they’ve been convinced that they don’t have the decision-making ability to manage their own finances any longer.